MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/how-to-connect-sync-feature-prevent-accidental-deletes.md

 ![Prevent Accidental deletes email](./media/how-to-connect-sync-feature-prevent-accidental-deletes/email.png)

 > *Hello (technical contact).
 At (time) the Identity synchronization service detected that the number of deletions exceeded the configured deletion threshold for (organization name).
 A total of (number) objects were sent for deletion in this Identity synchronization run.
 This met or exceeded the configured deletion threshold value of (number) objects.
 We need you to provide confirmation that these deletions should be processed before we will proceed.
-For more information about the error listed in this emailm essage, please see the preventing accidental deletions.*
+For more information about the error listed in this email message, please see the preventing accidental deletions.*
 >
 >